kalliope-project/kalliope/docs/settings/settings.md

 players:
   - mplayer: {}
   - pyalsaaudio:
       device: "default"
       convert_to_wav: True
   - pyaudioplayer:
       convert_to_wav: True
   - sounddeviceplayer:
       convert_to_wav: True
 ```

->**Note:** Sometime, parameters will be necessary to use an engine.
+> **Note:** Sometime, parameters will be necessary to use an engine.
-Click on a Player engine link in the `Current CORE Available Players` section to know which parameter are required.
+> Click on a Player engine link in the `Current CORE Available Players` section to know which parameters are required.

->**Note:** A player which does not ask for input parameters need to be declared as an empty dict.
-E.g: ```- player_name: {}```
+> **Note:** A player which does not ask for input parameters need to be declared as an empty dict.
+E.g: `- player_name: {}`

->**Note:** Core players are already packaged with the installation of Kalliope an can be used out of the box.
+> **Note:** Core players are already packaged with the installation of Kalliope and can be used out of the box.

->**Note:** Most cloud based TTS generate a file in MP3 format.
+> **Note:** Most cloud based TTS generate a file in MP3 format.
 Some players are not able to read this format and then a conversion to wav is needed.

 ### Available players

-Core Players are already packaged with the installation of Kalliope an can be used out of the box.
+Core Players are already packaged with the installation of Kalliope and can be used out of the box.

 | Doc                                               | Note                                                                                    |
 | ------------------------------------------------- | --------------------------------------------------------------------------------------- |